-Use a standard format such as jpeg or eps or bmp that can be pasted directly into Microsoft Word.
+Use a standard format such as png or jpeg that can be pasted directly into Microsoft Word.

-You must provide me with the original high resolution of the source file.
+You must provide the original high resolution versions of the source file.

-As with the project description, look at previous Design Day booklets to see what kind of screenshots previous capstone teams provided.
+As with the project description, look at previous Design Day booklets to see what kind of artwork previous capstone teams have used.